JetBrains/teamcity-documentation/topics/nunit-support.md

 ```

-If you need to configure <emphasis tooltip="environment-variable">environment variables</emphasis> for NUnit explicitly, specify an environment variable with the value reference of `%\system.teamcity.dotnet.nunitaddin%`.
+If you need to configure <tooltip term="environment-variable">_environment variables_</tooltip> for NUnit explicitly, specify an environment variable with the value reference of `%\system.teamcity.dotnet.nunitaddin%`.
 See [this article](configuring-build-parameters.md) for details.

 __NUnit 2.4.8 Issue__
 NUnit 2.4.8 has the following known issue: NUnit 2.4.8 runner tries to load an assembly according to the created `AssemblyName` object.
 However, the `addins` folder of NUnit 2.4.8 is not included in application probe paths.
 As a result, NUnit 2.4.8 fails to load any add-in in the console mode.